SpoturDeal/Raspberri-Coins-Checker-with-MQTT/README.md

 sudo npm install -y bitvavo
 ```

-Copy the coins-check.js file to you directory.
+Copy the coins-check.js file to your directory.

-Use nano to enter you own credentials.
+# Use nano to enter your own credentials.

 To start to script.